DezMonT765/yii2-advanced-template-rbac/README.md

-Yii 2 Advanced Application Template
+Yii 2 Advanced Application Template With RBAC
 ===================================

-Yii 2 Advanced Application Template is a skeleton Yii 2 application best for developing complex Web applications with multiple tiers.
+Yii 2 Advanced Application Template With RBAC user management tool is a skeleton Yii 2 application best for developing complex Web applications with multiple tiers.

 The template includes three tiers: front end, back end, and console, each of which